Monduran, Queensland: Education

 There are no schools in Monduran.
-The nearest primary schools are in Gin Gin and Yandaran.
-The nearest secondary school is in Gin Gin.
+The nearest government primary schools are Gin Gin State School in neighbouring Gin Gin to the south, Bullyard State School in Bullyard to the south-east, and Yandaran State School in Yandaran to the north-east.
+The nearest government secondary school is Gin Gin State High School, also in Gin Gin.

 Attractions

 The lake is popular for fishing and water sports; there are no boating restrictions on the lake.
 There are picnic facilities near the dam and a range of accommodation is available at the Lake Monduran Holiday Park.